Antifa (United States): Definition

 According to the Anti-Defamation League (ADL) the term antifa "is often misapplied to include all counter-protesters".
+During the first Trump administration, the term antifa became "a conservative catch-all" term as Donald Trump, administration officials, Trump base supporters, and right-wing commentators applied the label to all sorts of left-leaning or liberal protest actions.
+Conservative writers such as L. Brent Bozell III associated the tactics of Black Lives Matter with those of antifa.

-During the Trump administration, the term antifa became "a conservative catch-all" term as Donald Trump, administration officials, Trump base supporters, and right-wing commentators applied the label to all sorts of left-leaning or liberal protest actions.
-Conservative writers such as L. Brent Bozell III labeled Black Lives Matter as "antifa".
-Politico reported that "the term [antifa] is a potent one for conservatives" because "[i]t's the violent distillation of everything they fear could come to pass in an all-out culture war.
+In 2020, Politico reported that "the term [antifa] is a potent one for conservatives" because "[i]t's the violent distillation of everything they fear could come to pass in an all-out culture war.
 And it's a quick way to brand part of the opposition."
 Alexander Reid Ross, who teaches at Portland State University, argues that the popularization of the term antifa was a reaction to the popularization of the term alt-right, "to the point where [antifa] simply describes people who are anti-fascist or people who are against racism and are willing to protest against it."